matt-holden/MFHMessageDebouncer/README.md

 // Make three mutable arrays
 NSArray *arrayInstances = @[[NSMutableArray new], [NSMutableArray new], [NSMutableArray new]];

-NSTimeInterval delay = 3.;
+NSTimeInterval delay = 1.0;
 for (int i = 0; i < 3; i++) {
   // Debounce any message sent from this specific call site, regardless
   // of the receiver or message name [MFHDebouncedCallSite(arrayInstances[i], delay) addObject:@(i)];
 }

+// .... one second later,
-// Only the last object that was messaged should have received 'addObject:', after a delay of 3 seconds.
+// Only the last object that was messaged will have received 'addObject:'

-// 3 seconds later...
 [arrayInstances[0] count] == 0;  //true
 [arrayInstances[1] count] == 0;  //true
 [arrayInstances[2] count] == 1;  //true
+[arrayInstances[2] objectAtIndex:0] == @3;  //true
 ```

 ## Author